Tomorrow the mad rush begins. Retailers want your hard-earned dollars. You want a good deal — and something fun to give loved ones this season.

 4. Is this really a good deal?

 My experience has been that the deals on Black Friday are not a flash in the pan.
-We usually see comparable sales somewhere throughout the holiday season.
+We usually see comparable sales again throughout the holiday season.
 Don’t feel pressured to buy because the price might go up.

 5. Is it worth the stress?